 When you create a new project, Flow reads a Sketch file of your choosing and rebuilds all the artboards and elements you’ve already designed.
 After choosing two similarly structured artboards, Flow automagically animates between your designs then lets you tune those transitions to perfection.

 Currently: YES… But not for long.
 We already have the ability to add key values, and we’re working on importing multiple artboards to a single animation.

-Just hop on over to download.createwithflow.com to get a license and a copy of the latest public build.
+Just hop on over to our download page where you can get a trial or paid license and a copy of the latest release.

 We had to pick a language for exporting and we chose Swift – since our specialty is iOS.
-However, we have full intention to expand the export functionality to Android and to Web.
+After that, we figured HTML5 / CSS animations would be killer.
+However, we have full intention to expand the export functionality to Android as well.

-We’ve put a lot of work into the import tool so far.
-However, we admit that there are some things that we haven’t YET solved.
-So, if you have some more advanced elements in your design files like:
+Our import tool is pretty solid.
+But, there are always little things that slip through the cracks.
+If you have some more advanced elements in your design files like:

 Since we’re tapping directly into Sketch files, there’s always going to be a short window of time between a new Sketch release and when we can test and fix our import tool.

 When Sketch releases beta versions we will get on fixing or updating our importer.
 Each release we will upload new versions of Flow to our servers and you should be able to automatically update to the latest version.